freeall/dependency-hunter/README.md

 # dependency-hunter

-Find node.js dependencies in github repositories.
+Find module dependencies in github repositories.

+It's a good tool to use if you need to update/deprecate a module and want to find out who uses it first.
+Great for a large organization.

 Goes through `package.json` in each repository so you can easily find dependencies and devDependencies in each repository.
 Works both for users and organizations.

-If I wanted to find out how many of my own repositories that uses `request` I would run
+If I wanted to find out how many of my own repositories that uses `request` I would run:

 ```
-$ depency-hunter freeall find request
+$ depency-hunter find freeall request
 ```

-Which would return
+Which would return:

 ```
 tvcom is using request, version: ~2.21.0